 To keep and maintain compliance, you will need to use a continuous positive airway pressure or CPAP machine for four hours a night, for four out of seven nights a week.
 That will keep you around 70% compliant, which is what the Department of Transportation (or DOT) doctors require.

-For most drivers staying compliant can be a hard challenge.
-Trying to adjust to the mask, the air blowing in your face, and waking up with a dry mouth can be difficult and can affect your compliance.
+For most drivers, staying compliant can be a challenge.
+Trying to adjust to the mask, the air blowing in your face, and waking up with a dry mouth can be difficult.

-Another factor to staying compliant is the decision of which mask to use.
-One of the first questions might be, do you breathe with your mouth open?
+An important factor when staying compliant is choosing the right CPAP mask to use.
+Do you breathe with your mouth open?
 If the answer is yes, then you might want to start with a full-face mask.
 This mask covers both the nose and the mouth so you will have the ability to receive positive air pressure up the nose and through the mouth.
-Another type of mask is the nasal pillow; this mask is less invasive and curls underneath your nostril holes.
+Another type of mask is the nasal pillow; this mask is less invasive and curls underneath your nostrils.
 A nasal mask is a small triangle that covers only your nose.
 It can be difficult at times to know which one to start with, which is why it is best to be fitted by your doctor or a clinician.
 By having your doctor fit you for a mask, ensures minimal air leakage and proper mask adjustments.

 It is up to the DOT doctor or your employer, as to how many days that you will need to show that you are compliant.
 Some compliance regulations may require as much as 30 days or as little as 7 days.
 Achieving compliance has to take place before a driver would be able to get their health card for a year.

-For further questions about DOT compliance, contact Aeroflow Industrial at 866-650-7508 or visit industrial.aeroflowinc.com.
+For further questions about DOT compliance, contact Aeroflow Industrial.
+We’re happy to help!